List of Ryder Cup matches: History

 The 1957 contest saw Great Britain regain the Cup for the first time since 1933.
 They were 3–1 down after the first round of matches, but victory in five out of the seven singles matches made the difference as they won 7–4.
 The United States regained the Ryder Cup in 1959 beating Great Britain 8–3.
 The match was the last to be contested over 36 holes of foursomes and singles matches.
 The format changed to two 18 hole sets of foursomes and singles in 1961, doubling the number of points available from 12 to 24.
 The change in format did not affect the trend of American dominance as they won 14–9 at Royal Lytham & St Annes Golf Club.
 Two sets of four balls were introduced in 1963, increasing the number of points available to 32.
 Again, the changes made little difference to the outcome as the United States won 23–9 at East Lake Golf Club.
 British player Henry Cotton summed up the display from the Americans, stating: "We have been outclassed."
 The 1965 match at Royal Birkdale Golf Club started well for Great Britain, as they were trailing the United States 9–7 going into the singles matches.
 But the Americans proved too strong, winning the majority of the matches to win the contest 19–12.

 The 1967 match continued the trend of American victories, as the United States won 23–8 at Champions Golf Club.
 Unlike in previous years, the 1969 match was much closer.
 The match came down to the last hole of the final singles match between American Jack Nicklaus and British golfer Tony Jacklin.
 Nicklaus made his putt, which left Jacklin with a putt to tie the match.
 Despite this, Nicklaus conceded the putt, picking up Jacklin's ball marker.
 As a result, their match was tied, as was the contest at 16–16.
 The United States won again in 1971, beating Great Britain 18–13.
 The 1973 match was the first held in Scotland at Muirfield.
 The outcome remained the same as Great Britain lost 19–13.
 The 1975 match at Laurel Valley Golf Club was similar with the United States winning 21–11.
-The format changed again in 1977, as matches were reduced by nearly a third leaving 20 points available.
+The format changed again in 1977, as matches were reduced by more than a third leaving 20 points available.
 The changed requested by Great Britain & Ireland did little to change the outcome, as the United States won 12–7.
 Golfers from continental Europe were allowed to compete for the first time in 1979.
 There was another change to the format, the first two days now consisted of eight foursomes and fourballs, with twelve singles matches on the final day.
 Again, the changes had little effect on the outcome as the United States won 17–11.